cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 their work in progress.
 Sample code is available in a [GitHub repository](https://github.com/cjolowicz/docker-incremental-build-example).

-The post first shows a naive approach to building an entire codebase with Docker, and then an interesting and novel solution which avoids code duplication, reduces image size, and speeds up builds by reusing the intermediate build artifacts from a previous Docker run.
-Each section corresponds to a commit in the GitHub repository, linked to at the top of each section.
+After showing a naive approach to building an entire codebase with Docker, the post develops an interesting and novel solution which avoids code duplication, reduces image size, and speeds up builds by reusing the intermediate build artifacts from a previous Docker run.
+Each section in the post corresponds to a commit in the GitHub repository, linked to at the top of the section.

 ##### Contents